 Bright sun results in frown lines

 Sunglasses are great for those super sunny days, but even when we are actually wearing shades, some just aren’t strong enough to stop us from squinting.
 Over exercising the muscles between our eyes through squinting can lead to frown lines (AKA 11s) - the vertical lines between our eyebrows.

-Frown lines can be fixed with Botox injections - minimising their appearance and making us look less frustrated.
+Frown lines can be fixed with anti-wrinkle injections - minimising their appearance and making us look less frustrated.

 Cold weather means dry skin